History of the FIFA World Cup: 1970s

 The 1970 World Cup was held in Mexico, the first time the tournament was held in North America, and the first time the tournament was held outside Europe or South America.
-The qualification stages of the tournament were marred bt the Football War between Honduras and El Salvador.
+The qualification stages of the tournament were marred by the Football War between Honduras and El Salvador.
 Israel had been a member of AFC, but due to a boycott by Arab countries, it was becoming harder to place them adequately in the qualifying rounds.
 They were grouped in Asia/Oceania.
 North Korea then refused to play Israel, even though this meant automatic disqualification for North Korea.
 Israel debuted in the 1970 tournament.
 Israel were eventually expelled from the AFC, and eventually admitted into UEFA.

 The group stage clash between defending champions England and Brazil lived up to its billing, and is still remembered for England goalkeeper Gordon Banks' save from a Pelé header on the six-yard line.
 The tournament is also remembered for the semi-final match between Italy and West Germany, in which five goals were scored in extra time, and Franz Beckenbauer played with a broken arm, since Germany had used up all their allowed substitutions.
 Italy were the eventual 4–3 winners, but were defeated 1–4 in the final by Brazil, who became the first nation to win three World Cups, and were awarded the Jules Rimet trophy permanently for their achievement.